ericcombiolab/LRTK/README.md

 ```
 $LRTK SV -B $outBAM -R $GRCH38 -A "Aquila" -T 4 -O $outVCF2 -V $outVCF1 -U $UNIQNESS
 ```
+*parameters

+-B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.

+-R/--reference: The recommanded "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.

+-A/--application: The SV caller.
+Users can choose from (Aquila, LinkedSV, VALOR).

+-T/--threads: default = 1, this determines the number of threads used for SNV/INDEL caller.

+-O/--outfile: The final VCF file to write.

+-U/--uniqness:  The recommanded "Uniqness_map/" is required database for Aquila.
+It can be downloaded from Zenodo.

+-S/--sonic: The recommanded "sonic/" is required database for VALOR.
+It can be downloaded from Zenodo.

+-V/--vcf: The recommanded "path_to_test/Example.small.variants.vcf" is a VCF file generated from aforementioned SNV function.

 ### function 5: example for variation phasing
 ```